 Then you have the ‘C’ button which you will press when your mat is loaded and you’re ready for the Cricut Machine to start cutting.

-The pause button will pause the machine mid cut if needed for any reason.
+The pause button will pause the machine mid-cut if needed for any reason.

-The Best Cricut Machine
+Best Cricut to Buy

 Now we’ll take a look at the different Cricut Machines and determine which one is best for beginners.